Alexminator99/flutter_chat_ui/doc/advanced-usage.md

 ## Link preview

 Link preview works automatically, we created a separate package for that, you can found it [here](https://pub.dev/packages/flutter_link_previewer).
+It can be disabled by setting `usePreviewData` to false.
 Usually, however, you'll want to save the preview data so it stays the same, you can do that using `onPreviewDataFetched` callback:

 ```dart
 class _MyHomePageState extends State<MyHomePage> {